ponder-lab/jdk8-experiments/README.md

 jdk8-experiments
 ================

-Personal repository for experimentation with the new JDK 8 features
+Personal repository for experimentation with the new JDK 8 features.